 Prescriptions are saved in the Prescription Centre, which is a centralised database for prescription data in the Kanta service.
 Continuity of care and the flow of information between the patient and the attending doctors are improved when the prescription data is recorded in one place.
 The Prescription Centre includes all prescriptions and their dispensing events made by pharmacies.
 You can collect your medication from any pharmacy on the basis of the data in the Prescription Centre.

 A doctor may issue a telephone or paper prescription only in exceptional cases, for example, due to problems in data communications.
 The pharmacy will also convert this prescription into electronic form and record it in the Prescription Centre.

 View your own prescription data in My Kanta pages

-You can browse your own prescription data in My Kanta pages.
-In the service, you can see the prescriptions issued to you, the validity period of your prescriptions and the quantities of medicines outstanding.
+You can browse your own prescription data in My Kanta Pages.
+In the service, you can see the prescriptions issued to you, the validity period of the prescriptions and the remaining amount of medicine left on your prescriptions.

 A summary and prescription list of all your prescriptions

 If you would like a summary of all your prescriptions, you can view it or print it out in My Kanta pages.
 You can also ask for a paper copy of the summary at the pharmacy or in healthcare services.

 - all your electronic prescriptions